lukekasper/Personal-Projects/Odin-Project/React/Notes.md

   - By moving the request outside of the child and passing the data down as a prop, we can fire all requests simultaneously
 - Optimizing performance for data rendering depends on the application
   - Prioritize rendering the most important information first and build application style/loading around that
-- Requests have to be managed as browsers have a limit on how many parallel requests can be made at any time
+- Requests have to be managed as browsers are limited to **6 parallel requests** at any given time
 - Waterfall requests can be handled by:
   - `Promise.all` can be used to fire multiple requests simultaneously from a high level component and pass the data down as props
     - Can lead to confusing architecture/poor readability